00009985/JobHunting/userStories.md

 12. []Write a message to the company after applying
 13. []View all applies user made
 14. []Leave a review about company after applying
-15. []Contact the JobHunting if there are questions
+15. [х]Contact the JobHunting if there are questions
 16. [x]Log out from the system
 17. []Delete account
+18. []Add vacancy to favorites

 Recruiter can: